 In addition to these permanent positions, Mr White spent six months (1985- 86) as a Special Adviser to the Canadian Minister of Finance and six years as a member of Statistics Canada's Advisory Panel on the National Income Accounts.
 Since the late 1980s, he has been an active participant in many international committees, including the EPC and WP3 at the OECD, the G-10 Deputies, and the Bellagio Group which brings together senior government officials, central bankers and academics.

-Born in Kenora, Ontario in 1943, Mr White was educated at the University of Windsor and received his PhD from the University of Manchester in 1969.
+Born in Kenora, Ontario, Mr White was educated at the University of Windsor and received his PhD from the University of Manchester in 1969.
 In addition to his many publications, Mr White speaks regularly to a wide range of audiences on topics related to monetary and financial stability.